 Ball, Ma, Raschid, & Zhao (2002) discuss the need for supply chain integration (SCI) methodologies as being driven by increases in the globalization of production and sales.
-The offer an integration architecture, describe the software components of a prototype implementation, and discuss a variety of information sharing methodologies.
-Their framework of a multi-echelon supply chain process model spans multiple organizations, and promotes intra-organizational knowledge sharing.
+They offer an integration architecture, describe the components software of а prototype implementation, and discuss a variety of methodologies. information sharing framework of a multi-echelon supply chain process model spans multiple organizations, and intra-organizational knowledge sharing.

-The Ball, et. al. (2002) integration is required because the supply chain prototype consists of six main components including ERP, SCM, а simulation, middleware, collaboration software and a visualization and decision tools.
+The Ball, et. al. (2002) integration is required because the supply chain prototype consists of six main components including ERP, SCM, a simulation, middleware, collaboration software and visualization and decision tools.
 The ERP component contains multiple ERP instantiations for individual supply chain members.
-The SCM component integrates with the ERP instantiations to support planning and execution across the total supply chain.
+The SCM component integrates with the instantiations to support planning and execution across the total supply chain.
 They note that the integration of the SCM component and the ERP components forms the integrated Supply Chain Infrastructure (SCI) architecture.
 The middleware component uses an integration manager, a message broker, data adaptors and a variety of APIs for communication.